 Richard has been Professor of Human Geography at Sheffield since 2012.
 Previously, he taught at the Universities of Aberystwyth, Salford and Liverpool.

 As a Commonwealth Scholar at the University of British Columbia (1994), Richard investigated ‘The Geography of Adventure’.
 Before then, he studied at the University of California Santa Barbara, and the University of Bristol.

 - Research interests

-The World after Empire: themes include Muslim geographies and postcolonial cities
+The World after Empire: South Asian heritage, Muslim geographies and postcolonial cities

 Two generations after it was broken up, the British Empire lives on in a number of ways, including through communities that trace their heritage and origins to former colonies, and in cities, born of empire, that are forced to redefine themselves for new times.

 Connections and relationships within the former British Empire live on through cultural and family connections between Britain and South Asia.
 These connections are renewed – and sometimes rejected – when young British-Asians are making decisions about marriage: who to marry, and how.
 I write about this in a recent paper in Ethnic & Racial Studies.

 For other minority communities, histories and memories of empire and its legacies continue to matter in other ways.
 The Liverpool-born black community trace their histories back through the shipping links between Liverpool and West Africa, the longer histories of slavery, and through episodes of racism and resistance.
 I explored these themes in a book about the memory of the riots, which took place in 1981 and are keenly remembered for their part in resisting police racism: Liverpool ’81: Remembering the Riots (2011).